 - Living and playing in the Cusco area makes them experts on how to avoid the crowds.
 They consistently explore and scheme up new routes to experience the must see sites without having to visit them alongside everyone else.

 - Amazonas works to minimize their waste.
 They purchase locally produced food.
 They provide travelers with an aluminum water bottle and provide clean water to refill with.
-They responsibly dispose of all waste and cook with gas – not firewood (Remember all that tree planting we mentioned.
-Cooking with firewood is a main reason why).
+They responsibly dispose of all waste and cook with gas – not firewood (in fact, they plant trees they don’t burn trees).
 Most office operations are paper-free; where printing is necessary, they double-side.
 They even use reusable snack bags for all excursions.

 UPSTANDING BUSINESS PRACTICES: